-Even if we accept at face value the DoD’s recent claim that they do not keep family mental health statistics (even though military dependents medical information is of record in DEERs and even though any resulting suicide would surely be annotated on the cause of death line in a DEERs update) mental health care is severely lacking for military dependents and service members alike.
+Even if we accept at face value the DoD’s earlier claim that they do not keep family mental health statistics (even though military dependents medical information is of record in DEERs and even though any resulting suicide would surely be annotated on the cause of death line in a DEERs update) mental health care is severely lacking for military dependents and service members alike.

 I urge the President to allocate resources for an independent research study on military family mental health, now, today, not 30-40 years from now.

-As an Organizational Behaviorist by profession, I know that the real data is unlikely to be mined by the DoD.
+As an Organizational Behaviorist by profession, I know that the real data is unlikely to be mined by the DOD.
 It’s too close to the proverbial fire and has too much personal bias.
 Instead, the DoD should cooperate with a leading university who can be impartial and more results oriented.

-The very real stigma of mental health care still exists and most people seeking care are still turned away and if they find care it is off, not on post.
+The very real stigma of mental health care still exists and most people seeking care are still turned away and if they find care it is off, not on, post.